Steve Hines at Disney during EPCOT

 The 3-D Easel is a three-dimensional video drawing device, planned for the Children’s Creative Center.

 Guests look through an eye frame, and reach around with a brush dipped into cans of “paint”.
-The brush is combined with a spark-gap acoustic device, the position of which is detected by four microphones on the front of the cabinet and is drawn by the computer on the monitors from the points of view of the guests’ eyes.
+The line is drawn with a brush is combined with a spark-gap acoustic device, the position of which is detected by microphones and is drawn by the computer on the monitors from the points of view of the guest’s eyes.

 A spherical mirror and beamsplitter project the monitors’ images to create a stereoscopic 3-D image that appears to flow out of the brush.
-This project was canceled along with the Children’s Creative Center.
+This project ended with the cancellation of the Children’s Creative Center.

 Laser Game: